What We Monitor

 When air quality standards are exceeded, we alert Alberta Environment and Protected Areas (EPA).
 This information is accessed by Alberta Health Services to determine if a health advisory should be issued.
 Whenever possible, the cause of an exceedance is determined.
 Often, natural causes lead to exceedances, including weather events such as temperature inversions, or smoke from wildfires.

-The data from our Bruderheim, Fort Saskatchewan, Gibbons, Lamont, Redwater, Elk Island National Park and Portable Station is used in calculating a daily and forecast Air Quality Health Index for each of those locations.
+The data from our Bruderheim, Fort Saskatchewan, Gibbons, Lamont, Redwater, Elk Island National Park and Keith Purves Portable Station is used in calculating a daily and forecast Air Quality Health Index for each of those locations.

 What we monitor